 County appointments, likewise, are for a period not to exceed four months; however, the appointment can be extended for a period up to one year, if the county continues to advertise and test for the position.
-See RCW 41.14.060(7).
 If after one year there are less than three persons on the eligible list, the appointing authority may fill the position with any person on the list.
-Id.
+See RWC 41.14.060(7).

 In Westport, for example, the city adopted a one-year probationary period, allowing supervisory personnel a longer period to judge appointees, especially during the summer months when tourism significantly increases the city's population and the police department's workload.
 See Arbogast v.
 Westport, 18 Wn.
 App.
 4 (1976), and Samuels v.
 Lake Stevens, 50 Wn.
 App.
 475 (1988).

 While a person who has completed probation can only be removed from his or her position "for cause," the same is not true for someone on probation.
 A person on probation may be removed for virtually any reason, so long as it is not for a discriminatory or other inappropriate reason.

 In counties, the hearing should be held within 30 days of the demand's receipt.
 The hearing is confined to the determination of whether the employment action (removal, suspension, etc.) was "for just cause."
 After the investigation is complete, the commission issues a written determination (within ten days for commissions serving a sheriff's department) either affirming, reversing, or modifying the employment action.
 See RCW 41.14.120.

-What is "for cause"?
 Each of the three civil service statutes sets out grounds for discharge, reductions or deprivation of privilege, which include: